PoteGalvez/playarr/README.md

-# playarr
+# 🎬 Playarr

- Web-based media analyzer and fixer for Plex Direct Play compatibility
+**Web-based media analyzer and fixer for direct play compatibility across Plex, Emby, and Jellyfin**

+---

-🚧 Project Status
+## 🚧 Project Status

-This project is currently in active development.
+This project is currently in **active development**.
 Features, structure, and documentation may change frequently.
 Use with caution until a stable release is published.

+---

-# Media Compatibility Scanner
+## 🛠️ Media Compatibility Scanner

-This Flask app scans a media directory for Plex Direct Play compatibility based on custom profiles.
-It also offers an optional fix process using ffmpeg for unsupported audio codecs.
+Playarr is a Flask-based tool that scans your media library to evaluate direct play compatibility for media servers such as **Plex**, **Emby**, and **Jellyfin**, using customizable profile definitions.

+It can also attempt to fix unsupported audio tracks via `ffmpeg`.

+---

-## Features
+## ✨ Features

-- Adaptive scan (recursive or flat)
+- 🔍 Adaptive scan (recursive or flat, based on content)
-- Profile-based compatibility checking
+- 🧩 Profile-based compatibility checks (supports Plex, Emby, Jellyfin)
-- Optional audio track fixing
+- 🎧 Optional audio re-encoding for unsupported formats
-- Web dashboard UI
+- 🖥️ Interactive web dashboard
-- REST API access
+- 🔗 REST API for integration or automation

+---

-## Requirements
+## ⚙️ Requirements

 - Python 3.9+
 - Flask
-- ffmpeg (in the environment)
+- ffmpeg (installed and available in the system PATH)

+---

+## 📦 Installation & Setup

+*(To be added — development phase)*

+---

+## 📌 Notes

+Playarr is designed to simplify media compatibility management for home media servers.
+It runs locally in a Docker or Python environment and is intended for technical users managing media libraries.

+---

+## 📄 License

+MIT License *(or another to be defined)*